Anorexia nervosa

 Anorexia nervosa follows a highly varied course.

 Anorexia nervosa has the highest mortality of any mental health illness.
-Mortality rates are estimated to be 5 times higher than the general population.
+Mortality rates are estimated to be five times higher than the general population.
 Causes of death include cardiovascular complications, infections and suicide.

 Last updated: July 2021